silverstripe/silverstripe-graphql/README.md

 ## Authentication

-Some SilverStripe resources have permission requirements to perform CRUD operations on, for example the `Member` object in the previous examples.
+Some Silverstripe resources have permission requirements to perform CRUD operations on, for example the `Member` object in the previous examples.

 If you are logged into the CMS and performing a request from the same session then